Custom Exporter Extension

 Notice that the extension delegates to Assembler to configure itself.
 It passes the convert function alongside metadata about the target format.

-Example: DocBook PDF
+Example: DocBook to PDF

 DocBook isn’t a format most visitors of the site are going to be able to view.
 Unless your only goal is to export the content from Antora, you probably want to convert to an end-user format such as PDF by way of DocBook.